rotators/Fo1in2/Tools/ModdersPack/scripting/hookscripts.md

 Runs before and after each turn in combat (for both PC and NPC).

 ```
-int     arg0 - event type:
+int     arg0 - Event type:
                 1 - start of turn
                 0 - normal end of turn
                -1 - combat ends abruptly (by script or by pressing Enter during PC turn)
                -2 - combat ends normally (hook always runs at the end of combat)
-Critter arg1 - critter doing the turn
+Critter arg1 - Critter doing the turn
 int     arg2 - 1 at the start/end of the player's turn after loading a game saved in combat mode, 0 otherwise

-int     ret0 - pass 1 at the start of turn to skip the turn, pass -1 at the end of turn to force end of combat
+int     ret0 - Pass 1 at the start of turn to skip the turn, pass -1 at the end of turn to force end of combat
 ```

 -------------------------------------------